Skip to main content Go to home page

 Can I object to penalty tax?

-If you believe you should not have been charged penalty tax or the amount should have been lower, you have the right to lodge an objection.
+If you believe you should not have been imposed penalty tax or the amount should have been lower, you have the right to lodge an objection.

 If your situation falls into one of the categories below, it is unlikely your objection will be successful:

-3. If you did not know that you had an obligation to notify us, or were not told this by your accountant or adviser.
-This is because your land tax assessment clearly states your notification obligations and you are generally responsible for the actions of the representative you have authorised to act on your behalf in the conduct of your tax affairs.
+3. If you engaged an accountant or adviser to deal with your tax affairs, you were not told by them that you had to notify us and should not be penalised for the tax default that arises from their action (or inaction).
+This is because you are generally responsible for the actions of the representative you have authorised to act on your behalf in the conduct of your tax affairs.

 Even if you have lodged an objection, you must pay your liability in full by the due date or you may be charged late payment interest.
 If your objection is successful, we will refund any amount overpaid with interest.